AN INVITATION FOR GANG SPECIALIST PRESENTERS:

 Dear Gang Specialist:

-The NGCRC cordially invites you to consider making a presentation at the 2025 Twenty Eighth NGCRC International Gang Specialist Training Conference (August 4 - August 6, 2025 at the Westin Hotel).
-The 2025 event is going to be a major event in gang training.
-There will be some new and wonderful events at the 2025 NGCRC Conference, you will want to be a part of it.
+The NGCRC cordially invites you to consider making a presentation at the 2026 Twenty Ninth NGCRC International Gang Specialist Training Conference (August 3 - August 5, 2026 at the Westin Hotel).
+The 2026 event is going to be a major event in gang training.
+There will be some new and wonderful events at the 2026 NGCRC Conference, you will want to be a part of it.
 Perhaps doing so as both an attendee, plus being a presenter too.
-There is still time to get a session added to the 2025 conference.
+There is still time to get a session added to the 2026 conference.

 The NGCRC supplies the following equipment to all training rooms and thus to all presenters: an LCD or data projector.
 We do not supply laptop computers.
 You must bring your own laptop to connect to the LCD projector.
 The NGCRC also supplies a screen, work or equipment table, a lecturn, and a power strip, and an external speaker if you need it (we like to use Bose Soundocks, but we have other models).
 Overhead projectors are not provided.